Ford Motor Company: Rallycross

 Ford has competed in rallycross with its Ford Fiesta and Ford Focus.
 Tanner Foust won the Global RallyCross Championship in 2011 and 2012 and was runner-up in the FIA European Rallycross Championship in 2011 and 2012.
 Toomas Heikkinen won the Global RallyCross Championship title in 2013 and Joni Wiman won it in 2014.
 Other notable Ford drivers include Marcus Grönholm, Ken Block, and Brian Deegan.

 Sports cars

 Ford sports cars have been visible in the world of sports car racing since 1964.
-Most notably the GT40 won the 24 Hours of Le Mans four times in the 1960s and is the only American car to ever win overall at this prestigious event.
-Ford also won the 1968 International Championship for Makes with the GT40.
+Most notably the Ford GT40 won the 24 Hours of Le Mans four times (in 1966, 1967, 1968 and 1969) and is the only American car to ever win overall at this prestigious event.
+Ford also won four titles at the World Sportscar Championship with the GT40.
 Swiss team Matech GT Racing, in collaboration with Ford Racing, opened a new chapter with the Ford GT, winning the Teams title in the 2008 FIA GT3 European Championship.